- Log Fire

+Featured in the Guardian in August 2019, it's the very essence of eco, set in a rescued woodland.
 When building the cabin we tried to use locally sourced and reclaimed materials wherever possible.
 Some of the slates on the roof were left over from building our house.
 The rest are reclaimed Cornish slate.
 It is clad in local timber giving it a look which fits with its woodland surroundings.
 The look is finished off by a carving by Daniel Cordell who is a world renowned chainsaw carver.
 The cabin is built up to proper building standards meaning that it is well insulated and with the woodburner roaring, it’s a fantastic place for a winter break.
-Home cooked evening meals can be delivered to the cabin if ordered in advance.
-Devon and Exmoor provide us with an abundance of delicious ingredients which are the basis and inspiration for the food we provide.
-We can cater for any dietary requirements.

 Hensons Wood near Rackenford in Devon is home to the Bulworthy project, one couple’s experiment in low impact living and working.
 The couple behind the project built the cabin, but they also run a host of courses, so you’re unlikely to want to venture further than the woodland that is on your doorstep.
-Amongst other things, they run spoon carving, bow making and charcoal making courses.
+They offer all their guests a free guided walk around the woods.
 And if you fancy heading off site, then you have the delights of Devon on your doorstep.

 We are about 7 miles from Tiverton and 15 miles from South Molton on the A361.

 Nearest Train Station: